 TRAILHEAD TO EMERALD BAY OVERLOOK:

 The trail starts on an incline and pretty much stays that way for the entire hike.
 But it's worth it, and it doesn't take long to reach the first rewarding viewpoint.
 At about half a mile into the trail, you will arrive at a spectacular overlook of Emerald Bay.
-This could be a hike in itself if you're short on time or not up for hiking all the way to the peak.
+This could be a hike in itself if you're short on time or not up for hiking to the peak.

 The overlook is a pretty epic spot to grab some photos before continuing towards Granite Lake.